Summer Internships for Graduate and Undergraduate Students

 Summer internship applicants must be currently enrolled in an accredited United States University and have completed their first year toward a bachelor’s degree or first year of a professional degree.
 Individuals who already have a degree and are not currently enrolled in a program are not eligible for the internship program.

-To align with Texas Biomed policy, all applicants must be fully vaccinated for COVID-19 vaccine, indicating status of vaccination on the application.
-Upon selection, interns must provide proof of COVID-19 vaccination, pass required background checks, medical screening, and a drug test prior as part of the on-boarding process prior to entering labs.
+To align with Texas Biomed policy, all interns must present proof of an up to date COVID-19 immunization record to include booster(s) if eligible, pass required background checks, medical screening, and a drug test prior as part of the on-boarding process prior to entering labs.
 Interns will be required to follow all Texas Biomed safety policies wearing appropriate PPE as required.

 Application Requirements Include